redis/redis-doc/topics/cluster-spec.md

 * High performance and linear scalability up to 1000 nodes.
 * No merge operations in order to play well with the large values typical of the Redis data model.
 * Write safety: the system tries to retain all the writes originating from clients connected with the majority of the nodes.
 However there are small windows where acknowledged writes can be lost.
-* Availability: Redis Cluster is able to survive to partitions where the majority of the master nodes are reachable and there is at least a reachable salve for every master node that is no longer reachable.
+* Availability: Redis Cluster is able to survive to partitions where the majority of the master nodes are reachable and there is at least a reachable slave for every master node that is no longer reachable.

 What is described in this document is implemented in the `unstable` branch of the Github Redis repository.